Updates

 GHC-KCH Duties and responsibilities

-• PACHIMAKE Program Oversight: You will work under the leadership of the Head of Department (HOD) at KCH Pediatrics and ideally alongside U.S.-based PACHIMAKE pediatric emergency medicine specialists to provide clinical, educational and research oversight for the consortium.
+• PACHIMAKE Program Support: You will work under the leadership of the Head of Department (HOD) at KCH Pediatrics and ideally alongside U.S.-based PACHIMAKE pediatric emergency medicine specialists to provide clinical, educational and research support for the consortium.
 This includes regular reporting to the HOD and between local staff and U.S.-based leadership as well.

 • Quality Improvement Work: You will nurture a culture of quality improvement (QI) throughout KCH Pediatrics, and support QI education and program development across pediatric subspecialty areas.